ropensci/roadoi/README.md

-# roadoi - Use oaDOI.org with R
+# roadoi - Use Unpaywall with R